ayrtoncavalieri/RSSReaderServer/README.md

-# RSSServer
+# RSSReaderServer
-This is a simple RSSServer that uses the Poco Framework and WebSockets.
+This is a simple server for a RSSReader application that uses the Poco Framework and WebSockets.